- 14 minutes to read

 Repository Properties for C4 Diagramming

 C4 Diagrams in Nodinite reuse existing Repository entities — no new top-level entities are required.
-However, a small set of new properties on Systems and Services must or should be set to get accurate C4 notation and meaningful diagrams.
+However, a small set of new properties on Systems, Services, Domains, and Integrations must or should be set to get accurate C4 notation and meaningful diagrams.

 This page is the complete reference for all C4-related properties, their values, whether they are required or optional, and what happens when they are not set.